belastingdienst/opr-paas/README.md

   all permissions required by the operator;
 - a viewer & an editor cluster role for PaaS and PaasNs resources;
 - a configmap with all operator configuration options;
-- a secret with a newly generated key pair used for;
 - a deployment running the operator and a deployment running an encryption service;

 Feel free to change config as required.